chanb/jaxl/README.md

 To run multiple experiments, you may refer to `scripts/mtil/local/inverted_pendulum`.
 In particular, we first run `generate_experts.py` to construct a bash script, say `run_all-inverted_pendulum.sh`.
 Then, running said bash script will execute mutliple experiments.

-### Compute Canada
-To run on Compute Canada, you may refer to `scripts/mtil/compute_canada`.
-In partciular, first run `generate_expert_variants.py` to construct `dat` file, consisting of different hyperparameters.
-Then, run `sbatch generate_experts.sh` to run each variant in paralllel.

 ## Design Pattern
 This codebase aims to combine both imitation learning and reinforcement learning into a single design pattern.